CLCStriders/striders/pages/boddington-10.md

 As a club, CLC Striders is well used to staging very successful races.
 We’re sure that the Boddington 10 will be no different, quickly becoming a firm fixture in runners’ calendars.

+The event licence number for this year's edition of the Boddington 10 is #28542.

 ---

 <!--